 Quite possibly the character of Sheen from The Adventures of Jimmy Neutron: Boy Genius and its Spin-OffPlanet Sheen.
 In fact the derailment is due to the Spin-Off.
 While Sheen could be insensitve and oblivious to to others, it was clear he cared about his friends and family in the Jimmy Neutron series.
 However, in Planet Sheen, he is utterly indifferent his family and friends.
 To the point where he doesn't even attempt to repair the damaged rocket to go back to Earth.

 Hiroshi Sato from The Legend of Korra.
 He joined the Equalists because a firebender murdered his wife and also because he believed that it would be the best way to create a safe future for his daughter Asami.
 Even though Asami sided against him, all signs pointed to Hiroshi just wanting to be able to reconcile with Asami and be a family again.
 During the finale, Hiroshi even tells Asami that he just wants to be a family again.
 However, once Asami gets her hands an a mecha tank and starts dismantling the Equalist's airplanes, Hiroshi also gets a mecha tank and after an argument, he says that he has no chance of saving her and tries to kill her.
+Book 4 rerails him after years in jails, he amends his crime and tries to relink with his daughter.

 The Warden of Superjail! losing his sadism after the pilot and gradually becoming more of an outright Man Child (as opposed to Psychopathic Manchild) can be seen as this for some fans, although it's a highly contested example.
 He also he winds up no longer being someone to be feared, but instead be beat up and easily taken advantage of, and have his obliviousness and naivety cranked Up to Eleven.